imcsk8/origin/docs/build_router_image.md

 # OpenShift Images for Developers

-There are situations in which you only need to recreate only some images instead of all the images.
+There are situations in which you only need to recreate some images instead of all the images.

 ## Build Origin